Trends and climate

 What rules govern the transfer of data outside your jurisdiction?

-French legislation (and therefore EU legislation as well) is considered to set the standard for the required level of personal data protection.
-Thus, cross-border personal data transfers are normally possible only if the data is transferred to a state that provides a level of protection comparable to that of France.
+EU and French legislation is considered to set the standard for the required level of personal data protection.
+Therefore, cross-border transfers of personal data collected in the European Union are authorised only if the data is transferred to a state that provides the level of protection comparable to that of France and the European Union.

 However, there are exceptions to this general rule.
-The national authority for data control (CNIL) can officially recognise which states offer satisfactory data protection and can negotiate with such states regarding the rules applicable to cross-border transfers (EU member states are by default considered as having a sufficient level of data protection; the CNIL usually follows the European Commission’s recognition of foreign states’ level of data protection).
-Once an agreement is concluded, it can become a framework for both parties to provide a satisfactory protection level.
+The French data protection authority, the Commission Nationale Informatique et Libertés (CNIL), can officially recognise which states offer satisfactory data protection to a data subject and can negotiate with such states regarding the rules applicable to cross-border transfers (EU member states are by default considered as having a sufficient level of data protection; the CNIL usually follows the European Commission’s recognition of foreign states’ level of data protection).
+Once an agreement is reached, it can become a framework for both parties to provide a satisfactory protection level.

 Otherwise, the European Commission issues standard contractual clauses that, once signed between a private personal data issuer and receiver, ensure compliance with data protection rules.
 Within an international corporation or group based in multiple states with differing privacy rules, binding corporate rules can be implemented to guarantee compliant cross-border data transfers.